Neuro-ID/neuroid-android-sdk/README.md

             .setTimeInSeconds(5)
             .build()
         NeuroID.setNeuroIdInstance(neuroId) // Automatically save the events
-        NeuroID.getInstance().startToSendAllEvents() // Start to send all events saved to server }
+        NeuroID.getInstance().start() // Start to send all events saved to server }
 }
 ```